-News are literally sowing and blooming to make gardens and balconies more beautiful!
+News literally sowing and blooming to make gardens and balconies more beautiful!

-In the collective imagination, we can easily see paper burning to warm us during cold winter times or to light our barbecues, but we don’t think about making it recyclable to the point of returning it to the earth!
+In the collective imagination, we see paper burning to warm us during cold winter times or to light our barbecues !
+But we don’t think about making it recyclable to the point of returning it to the earth!

-The Mainichi Shinbun newspaper is renowned in Japan for its environmentally friendly views, and a good way to demonstrate its commitment was to instruct the advertising agency Dentsu to set up this project, which is also a particularly successful marketing campaign: This version of the newspaper was truly distributed in a limited number of copies and only for a special occasion.
+The Mainichi Shinbun a Japanese blooming newspaper that is renowned in Japan for its environmentally friendly views, and a good way to demonstrate its commitment was to instruct the advertising agency Dentsu to set up this project.
+Which is also a particularly successful marketing campaign.
+This version of the newspaper was truly distributed in a limited number of copies and only for a special occasion.
 But at least, it intrigued people and made them think about their daily use of paper.

 While waiting for our local and national newspapers to be inspired by this unusual and well-founded idea, it is always possible to bring back a rare paper copy of the Mainichi Shinbun from your next trip to Japan.
 Or to start learning Japanese with its online version (in English here).